bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 ### Limitations of core modules

-Core modules are, however, limited in how they expose their functionality to the outside world.
+Core modules are limited in the computation they can perform and how they expose their functionality to the outside world.
 In WebAssembly core modules, functions are restricted, essentially, to using integer (`i32` or `i64`) or floating-point (`f32` or `f64`) types.
 Only these types can be passed as arguments to functions,